 The Center for Student Success

-The Center for Student Success at Newberry College, located in Wessels Library, is a division of Academic Affairs in collaboration with Student Affairs.
 The mission of the Center for Student Success is to support each student’s educational goals by offering opportunities to enrich and enhance their academic environment.
 This mission is reached by working individually with students to assist in creating a personalized plan enhancing academic knowledge and life-long skills.

 The following units comprise the Center:

-The Office of Career Services seeks to facilitate career development for all Newberry College students.
+The Office of Career and Professional Development seeks to facilitate career development for all Newberry College students.
 All students begin the career exploration process early in their freshmen year.
-This process is initially facilitated through the use of assessments with supplemental programming designed to focus students on their strengths, interests and passions.
+This process is initially facilitated through the use of assessments with supplemental programming designed to focus students on their strengths, interests, and passions.
 Upperclassmen are encouraged to participate in career development programs and employer events relevant to their chosen career path.
 Various job fairs and employer activities are scheduled throughout the year to help students obtain internships and fulltime positions.
 Career and professional development training is offered to all students and is designed to prepare students to articulate their skills and career goals and present themselves appropriately in social and professional situations.
-Students will also understand personal branding, the use of social media in job search and networking and have a well-developed marketing plan with resumé and cover letter.
-Additional information concerning career services may be obtained by calling (803) 321-5362.
+Students will also understand personal branding, the use of social media in a job search and networking and have a well-developed marketing plan with resumé and cover letter.
+Additional information concerning career and development services may be obtained by calling (803) 321-5362.

-Disability Services
+Accessibility Services

 The Americans with Disabilities Act of 1990, and Section 504 of the Rehabilitation Act of 1973, specifies that students must formally notify the collegiate institution of their disability in order for the institution to provide reasonable accommodations.
 Professional documentation of the disability or disabilities must be furnished no later than two weeks prior to the desired commencement of accommodations.
 In addition, the legal and/or medical documentation must be current within a three-year period prior to the student’s enrollment at Newberry College.
-All documentation, requests for information, etc., must be sent to the Office of Student Disabilities Services.
+All documentation, requests for information, etc., must be sent to the Office of Student Accessibility Services.

 In addressing students with disabilities, Newberry College carefully considers students’ right to privacy and handles all disabilities-related documentation and communication in a highly confidential manner.
-If parents of students with disabilities wish to be included in meetings and communications with the Office of Student Disabilities Services, they need to make sure their student signs the appropriate waiver, upon enrollment, as required under The Buckley Amendment.
+If parents of students with disabilities wish to be included in meetings and communications with the Office of Student Accessibility Services, they need to make sure their student signs the appropriate waiver, upon enrollment, as required under The Buckley Amendment.
 Newberry College does not provide student disabilities-related documentation to any third parties except as required by law.
 All student disabilities-related documentation is destroyed when the student graduates or otherwise ceases to be enrolled at Newberry College.
-Additional information concerning student disability services may be obtained by calling (803) 321-5187.
+Additional information concerning student accessibility services may be obtained by calling (803) 321-5187.

 Academic Support